openmrs/openmrs-contrib-rest-api-docs/source/includes/Patient/patients.md

 * OpenMRS lets you manually maintain an **Allergy List** for a patient, including the allergen, reaction, severity, etc.

+### 1. Allergen
+An allergen refers to a substance capable of triggering a response that starts in the immune system and results in an allergic reaction, for eg in drugs Aspirin, Codeine.., in food beef, eggs.. and others like dust and pollen.

+### 2. Severity
+Refers to the severity of the allergy e.g. mild , moderate and severe (`uuid:=1500AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`)

+### 3. Reactions
+Reactions refers to the effects of the allergy on anybody for e.g. headache(`uuid:=139084AAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`) or even unknown(`uuid:=1067AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`)

 ## Available operations for Patients

 1. [List Patients](#search-patients)